donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You are an expert at quickly kicking down doors and forcing entry.
 You may add +1 bonus for each level in this talent when attempting to break open doors, chests, windows, gates, and the like.
 ## Briber
-Max: Personality
+Max: Charisma

 You know how to bring up a monetary encouragement with a bit more tact than most.
 When negotiating a bribe gain a bonus equal to your level in this talent.

-If you fail to bribe a source, either because they cannot be bribed or otherwise, make a personality test to see if you can close out the exchange without aggravating your target
+If you fail to bribe a source, either because they cannot be bribed or otherwise, make a charisma test to see if you can close out the exchange without aggravating your target
 ## Brothers in Arms
 Max: Party Size